 - 1. In 1980, the Royal Society of Chemistry was formed with the amalgamation of the Chemical Society, the Society for Analytical Chemistry, the Royal Institute of Chemistry and the Faraday Society.
 Each Society represented a different aspect of the chemical profession, though it was very common for people to be members of more than one Society, each Society had its own president.
 This booklet only includes the presidents of the Chemical Society and then the Royal Society of Chemistry in order to provide a more linear history of the Society.
 Future versions could include the presidents of the other societies, until then, their names are listed at the back of the booklet. - 2.
 In order to demonstrate the length of time both Societies have existed, some historic milestones are included to show how far we've come in the areas of science & technology and in the representation of diverse groups within society at large and within the Societies themselves. - 3.
 Some of the information in this introduction was taken from 'The Chemical Society 1841-1941' by Tom Sidney Moore and James Charles Philip.
 Philip was president of the Chemical Society at the time and had written four chapters of this book by the time of his death in 1941; his widow sent the manuscript to the Chemical Society who engaged the services of Moore to complete it. - 4.
-Whilst every effort has been made to thoroughly fact-check the contents of this brochure, we acknowledge there may be some points that could be disputed.
-Please submit any suggested amendments to library@rsc.org
+The achievements and appointments for each president are based on editorial decisions and are not meant to be an exhaustive list.
+In addition, whilst every effort has been made to thoroughly fact-check the contents of this brochure, there may be some disputable points.
+Please submit any suggested corrections or amendments to library@rsc.org